pedroassumpcao/incident/README.md

 Event Sourcing and CQRS in Elixir made simple.

-## Main goals
+## Goals

 * incentivize the usage of *Event Sourcing* and *CQRS* as good choice for domains that can leverage the main benefits of this design pattern;
-* offer a set of abstractions that can hold main Event Sourcing principles and components, making adoption easier;
+* serve as guidance when using Event Sourcing in your system;
+* leverage functions and reducers for executing commands and applying events;
-* allow customization for fine-grained needs without compromising principles;
+* allow customization for fine-grained needs without compromising the principles;

-* take advantage of functional programming when applying one or more events into an aggregate or to project an event to a projection;
+## Event Sourcing and CQRS

+In a nutshell, Event Sourcing ensures that all changes to application state are stored as a sequence of events.
+But if you are new to *Event Sourcing* and *CQRS* I highly recommend watch [Greg Young's presentation at Code on the Beach 2014](https://www.youtube.com/watch?v=JHGkaShoyNs) before moving forward.

-## Pillars
+## Main Components

-Besides the basic Event Sourcing principles, *Incident* stands based on some foundation pillars:

-* *Command* is a simple data structure with some basic validation;
+* *Command* is a data structure with basic validation;
-* *Event* is a simple data structure;
+* *Event* is a data structure;
 * *Aggregate* only defines its business logic to execute a command and apply an event, but not its state;
 * *Aggregate State* is defined by playing all the events through Aggregate business logic;
-* *Event Store* and *Projection Store* are swappable to allow different technologies over time;
+* *Event Store* and *Projection Store* are swappable persistence layers to allow different technologies over time;
-* *Projection* can be easily rebuilt based on the persisted events and the same Aggregate business logic;
+* *Projection* can be rebuilt based on the persisted events and on the same Aggregate business logic;

 ## Roadmap